 Implementation Program Progress/Effectiveness Applicability in the 2023-2031 Housing Element Permitting manufactured homes on permanent foundations in all zones where single family units are permitted; and Clarifying provisions related to the zones where emergency shelters are permitted by right and adopting a locational restriction of no more than 300 feet from other emergency shelters.
 Timing: Review and update Zoning Code in 2016.
-Responsibility: Planning Department Funding: General Fund other titles where applicable, within in one or two years of housing element adoption as specified in the Program. the same time be convenient to public services including bus service Progress: The City supported a 25-unit housing development on Carmen Drive that included affordable units.
-The City is also working with the developer of another 25-unit affordable housing development on Chestnut Street.
-Effectiveness: This program appears effective.
+Responsibility: Planning Department Funding: General Fund other titles where applicable, within in one or two years of housing element adoption as specified in the Program.
+Program HO-3.1.1: The City shall encourage and support plans that include extremely low, very low, and low income housing in areas appropriate to the needs and desires of the population it would house, and at the same time be convenient to public services including bus service and public transit programs.
+The term "encourage and support", as used herein, may include, but is not limited to: Give priority to processing of affordable housing projects, taking them out of submittal sequence if necessary to receive an early hearing date; Allow phasing of infrastructure whenever possible at time of project review; Provide density bonus or other concessions to qualifying projects in accordance with Government Code 65915; Facilitate the provision of public transportation services to serve residential areas, including services for people with handicaps and the installation of bus stops at safe and convenient locations; and Any other action on the part of the City which will help to keep development costs to a minimum.
+Timing: As residential project applications are considered.
+Responsibility: Planning Commission Progress: The City supported a 25-unit housing development on Carmen Drive that included affordable units.
+The City is also working with the developer of an- other 25-unit affordable housing develop- ment on Chestnut Street.
+Effectiveness: This program appears ef- fective.
 Continue the program as per modified as Program HO-5.1.1.
 The bullet point regarding as City action on a density bonus or de- velopment incentive request for a qualifying project is not discre- tionary.
 Also the original subjec- tive language of " in areas ap- propriate to the needs and de- sires of the population it would house, and at the same time be convenient" has been replaced with objective language indicat- ing the zoning districts, i.e., R-2, R-3, C-1 and C-2 zones, and "when located within a distance a person can reasonably walk to services (e.g., quarter mile) or an existing or new transit stop is within a quarter mile of the de- velopment".